 Detecting rockfall with thermal imaging

-Watch the following video from the Geotechnical Center of Excellence (GCE) to see some interesting videos of using thermal imaging cameras to record rocks rolling down a 900 ft. pit slope!
+Watch GCE's video to see some interesting videos of using thermal imaging cameras to record rocks rolling down a 900 ft. pit slope!

 The GCE is doing research on one of mining's most difficult but critical safety problems - how to detect and monitor rockfall events in surface mines.
 With a contract from NIOSH, the GCE is testing four different thermal cameras on their capability and limitation to detect rockfall events.Watch the video on YouTube